cli-guidelines/cli-guidelines/content/_index.md

 JSON, a much more recent invention, affords us more structure when we need it, and lets us more easily integrate command-line tools with the web.

 Whatever software you’re building, you can be absolutely certain that people will use it in ways you didn’t anticipate.
-Your software _will_ become a part in a larger system - your only choice is over whether it will be a well-behaved part.
+Your software _will_ become a part in a larger system—your only choice is over whether it will be a well-behaved part.

 Most importantly, designing for composability does not need to be at odds with designing for humans first.
 Much of the advice in this document is about how to achieve both.